 - The Digital Electronics Corporation cannot be held responsible or provide any compensation for damage(s) caused by the loss of data stored in the PS-A's hard disk drive (HDD).
-It is therefore strongly suggested that all important data and software be backed up regularly to an external data backup device. - Please be aware that the Digital Electronics Corporation bears no responsibility for any damages resulting from the customer's application of this unit's hardware or software. - Since the PS-A unit's hard disk drive (HDD) is a consumable item, i.e. it has a limited lifetime, be sure to back up its data regularly and prepare a spare HDD unit. - In order to extend the lifetime of the hard disk, Pro-face recommends you set the Windows [Control panel]-[Power Management option]-[Turn off hard disks] selection to turn the hard disk off when the unit is not being operated.
-A setting of 5 minutes is recommended. - To prevent file data damage, be sure to shut down the PS-A's OS before turning OFF the main power. - WAfter turning OFF the PS-A's power, wait until the internal HDD stops spinning before turning on the power again (approx. 5 seconds).
+It is therefore strongly suggested that all important data and software be backed up regularly to an external data backup device. - Please be aware that the Digital Electronics Corporation bears no responsibility for any damages resulting from the customer's application of this unit's hardware or software. - Since the PS-A unit's hard disk drive (HDD) is a consumable item, i.e. it has a limited lifetime, be sure to back up its data regularly and prepare a spare Hard Disk Drive (HDD) unit. - In order to extend the lifetime of the hard disk, Pro-face recommends you set the Windows [Control panel]-[Power Management option]-[Turn off hard disks] selection to turn the hard disk off when the unit is not being operated.
+A setting of 5 minutes is recommended.

+To prevent file data damage, be sure to shut down the PS-A's OS before turning OFF the main power.